Docker Installation

 docker compose exec -T -u www-data laravel php artisan queue:restart

-If the new version introduces changes in .env, add the new keys before restarting workers in production.
+If the new version introduces changes in .env, add the new keys before asset/cache/worker refresh in production.